User Session Data with Flask-Session & Redis

 Let's Mess With Some Variables

-object.
-Once we've configured our Flask app to use Flask-Session (as we already have), we can work with Flask session variables in the very same way as we would have if we were still using cookies.
-To get started, we simply import session
+The cool thing about Flask-Session is that it extends Flask native session object.
+Once we've configured our Flask app to use Flask-Session (as we already have), we can work with Flask session variables like we would have if we were still using cookies.
+To get started, we import session from flask via from flask import session.

-.
-Let's review the basics of managing values in a Flask session:
+Let's review the basics of managing values in a Flask session.

 Setting a Value